 Announcing our $8M fundraise to bring AI to wholesale.
 Read our manifesto

-Shopify Pricing Plans for B2B Brands in 2026
+Shopify Pricing Plans for B2B Sellers

 In this article